What is IT Support? Definition, Scope, Benefits, and Tools

 The bottom line

-IT support is the provision of tech support for your organization's technology estate.
-In order to provide successful assistance, you need to either be on top of your managed service provider or establish a well-defined service desk structure – which we highly recommend.
+IT support provides the technical assistance your organization needs to keep its technology running smoothly.
+To provide successful assistance, you need to either be on top of your managed service provider or establish a well-defined service desk structure—which we highly recommend.

 Make sure to weigh the pros and cons consciously before choosing one or the other since this will affect your employees' experience and overall business operations.

 If you opt for in-house IT support, your foundation will be the help desk solution you choose.
-See what InvGate Service Desk can do for you with our 30-day free trial!
+See what InvGate Service Management can do for you with our 30-day free trial!

 Frequently Asked Questions